reddyeswaranush/interviewprep/README.md

-# Interviewprep
+# InterviewMate

-Interviewprep is a Python-based interactive interview simulator powered by the Google Gemini API.
+InterviewMate is a Python-based interactive interview simulator powered by the Google Gemini API.
 This tool helps users practice for technical interviews in various fields by asking relevant questions, providing real-time feedback on their answers, and generating a comprehensive performance summary.

 ---